Fact Sheets/Reports

 Who Responded in the 2020 Census?
 Variation in Tract-Level Self-Response Rates in the 2020 U.S. Census

-by William P. O’hare and Jae June L. Lee.
+by William P. O’Hare and Jae June L. Lee.
 Georgetown Center on Poverty and Inequality (April 2021)

 The new ‘rural’?
 The implications of OMB’s proposal to redefine nonmetro America